pfalcon/pycopy/docs/reference/glossary.rst

         read-write access to the underlying data.
 A stream object implements a corresponding interface, which consists of methods like ``read()``, ``write()``, ``readinto()``, ``seek()``, ``flush()``, ``close()``, etc.
-        A stream is an important concept in MicroPython, many I/O objects implement the stream interface, and thus can be used consistently and interchangeably in different contexts.
-For more information on streams in MicroPython, see `uio` module.
+        A stream is an important concept in Pycopy, many I/O objects implement the stream interface, and thus can be used consistently and interchangeably in different contexts.
+For more information on streams, see `uio` module.

     upip
         (Literally, "micro pip").
-A package manage for MicroPython, inspired by :term:`CPython`'s pip, but much smaller and with reduced functionality. upip runs both on :term:`Unix port <MicroPython Unix port>` and on :term:`baremetal` ports (those which offer filesystem and networking support).
+A package manage for Pycopy, inspired by :term:`CPython`'s pip, but much smaller and with reduced functionality. upip runs both on :term:`Unix port <Pycopy Unix port>` and on :term:`baremetal` ports (those which offer filesystem and networking support).